 Courier is a Facebook chatbot that turns photos into printed postcards and mails them anywhere.
 Visit site.

 I designed and built this product from the ground up because mailing postcards is a pain.
 I decided to attack the problem using the bot paradigm because it seemed like a natural fit for the simple flow the service would require.
-Select a pic, add recipient info and confirm payment.
-The beauty is there’s no app to download, user acct. creation is automatic, and reaching users with messages is more powerful than email.
+Select a pic, add recipient info, and confirm payment.
+The beauty is there’s no app to download, user account creation is automatic, and messaging users is more powerful than email.